YourBoiBusy/YourBoiBusy/README.md

 Discord server [here](https://discord.gg/WWeEuYYREV)

 Worked on :
--Customizing WhatsApp Plus and having more than 700 peoples that downloaded it.
--Making an Private Server for a game Called Growtopia and sharing the files and having more than 3500 person to use the files.
-C++ / c#
+-Customizing WhatsApp Plus and having more than 700 peoples that downloaded it.\n -Making an Private Server for a game Called Growtopia and sharing the files and having more than 3500 person to use the files.
+C++ / c#\n
 -Making Proxy's to read game files console for game Called Growtopia.
-C++ / C# -Making Discord spammer tool and having more than 200 people's to use it.
-C#
+C++ / C#\n -Making Discord spammer tool and having more than 200 people's to use it.
+C#\n

 -Using Kali Linux as dual boot and starting to learn Ethical Hacking (started with beef tool).